riscv-boom/riscv-boom/docs/sections/BranchPrediction/Backing-Predictor.rst

 change is made to the 2bc finite state machine – mispredictions made in the *weakly not-taken* state move the 2bc into the *strongly taken* state (and vice versa for *weakly taken* being mispredicted).
-The FSM behavior is shown in :numref:`Two-Bit-FSM`.
+The FSM behavior is shown in :numref:`two-bit-fsm`.

 Although it’s no longer strictly a “counter", this change allows us to separate out the read and write requirements on the *prediction* and